Debra Di Blasi: Works

 Her writing is frequently included in related literary anthologies and has appeared in the journals The Los Angeles Review, TriQuarterly, New Letters, The Iowa Review, Chelsea, Boulevard, Notre Dame Review, and many others.
 Her stories have been adapted to radio, film, theatre and audio CD in the U.S. and abroad.

 Her screenwriting credits include The Walking Wounded, finalist in the 1996 Austin Screenwriters Competition, and Drought, for which she won the 1999 Cinovation Screenwriting Award.
 Drought was directed by Lisa Moncure won a host of national and international awards.
 It was one of only six U.S. films included in the Universe Elle special section of the 2000 Cannes Film Festival.

-From the University of Alabama Press: